1. How can I get involved?

 That's okay!
-Exploring your faith and owning your beliefs as an adult is what you are supposed to do during this time in your life!
-Tim is happy to help you on your journey - discussing our faiths, helping to find answers to your questions, providing programming to help you explore different spiritualties, and even finding students spiritual directors.
-Come on by our office (1st floor of Bothwell), email, or call anytime.
+Exploring your faith and establishing your beliefs as an adult is what you are supposed to do during this time in your life.
+Reverend Tim would be happy to help you on your journey - discussing faiths, helping you find answers to questions, providing programming to help you explore different spiritualties, and even finding student spiritual directors.
+Come by our office (1st floor of Bothwell), email firstname.lastname@example.org , or call the office at (618) 537-6962 anytime.

 4. Do I have to JOIN anything?

 No. We know you are busy and adding one more thing to your schedule might just tip you over the edge!
-Come for services, events, mission trips, whatever you are looking for - however, sometimes knowing if you are coming is important - like when we bring food, or make travel arrangements!
+You are welcome to attend whatever services, events, mission trips, etc. you are interested in.

 5. What if I am not Christian?
 Do you explore other faith traditions?

 While we currently are not offering non-Christian services on campus, we are happy to help you connect with a community in your faith tradition near McKendree.
-We do have an active Interfaith group that meets on campus.
-Rev. Dr. Harrison is also fond of inter-religious dialogue and teaches courses on World Religions.
-Please visit the Interfaith link for more information.
+We do have an active Better Together group that meets weekly on campus.
+Rev. Dr. Harrison teaches courses on World Religions.
+Please visit the Better Together tab for more information.